martinvonz/jj/docs/technical/concurrency.md

 next command to notice if there were concurrent operations.
 It will have to be able to do that anyway since the concurrent operation could have arrived via a distributed file system.
-This model -- where each operation sees a consistent view of the repo and are guaranteed to be able to commit their changes -- greatly simplifies the implementation of commands.
+This model -- where each operation sees a consistent view of the repo and is guaranteed to be able to commit their changes -- greatly simplifies the implementation of commands.

 It is possible to load the repo at a particular operation with `jj --at-operation=<operation ID> <command>`.
 If the command is mutational, that